joaomicunha/computer_vision_resources/README.md

 - Quickly review Andrew's Ng Convolutional Neural Networks chapter to put my self in the right mindset and vocabulary space.
 - Complete PyTorch course (ideally with Computer Vision orientation).
 During the PyData Conference in London 2019, I had the opportunity to attend multiple presentations using PyTorch and found the framework very intuitive.
 This helped me decide to learn PyTorch as my main Deep Learning framework.
 - Find a away to explore recent literature on the field and improve on the habit of reading more papers.
-- Implement an object detection framework to detect/localise interesting information on Bulb's bills/documents.

 ## Super summarised notes on Andrew's Ng Convolutional Neural Networks chapter: